ΜTorrent: Operating system support

+μTorrent is available for Microsoft Windows, macOS, and Android.
+A μTorrent Server is also available for Linux.
+Currently, μTorrent supports Windows XP or later, Mac OS X Snow Leopard or later, and Android 5.0 or later.
+The latest version for Windows XP is 3.5.5 build 45311 Stable dated July 22, 2019.
+However, the official termination of support for Windows XP has not been reported.
+On the official website of the program, this operating system is still listed as supported.

 The first test version for macOS, running on Mac OS X Leopard, was released on 27 November 2008.

 On September 2, 2010, the native Linux version of μTorrent Server was released.
 Firon, an administrator of the μTorrent community forum, said that they had been working on this project for a few months prior to the release as it was the most requested feature for some time.
 This release is intended for users who are seeking a fast command-line interface based BitTorrent client with a remote web-based management.
 They also mentioned that a full featured client with a GUI is a work in progress.

-As of 2020, μTorrent server for Linux suppports Debian 6.0 or later and Ubuntu 12 or later, with both 32-bit & 64-bit options available.
+As of 2020, μTorrent server for Linux supports Debian 6.0 or later and Ubuntu 12 or later, with both 32-bit & 64-bit options available.

-On August 1, 2019, μTorrent announced that users who upgrade to Mac OS Catalina will be upgraded to μTorrent web automatically, since that version of MacOS (and subsequent releases) supports 64-bit applications only.
+On August 1, 2019, μTorrent announced that users who upgrade to macOS Catalina will be upgraded to μTorrent web automatically since that version of macOS (and subsequent releases) supports 64-bit applications only.

-Currently, μTorrent supports Windows XP or later, Mac OS X Snow Leopard or later and Android 5.0 or later.

 Revenue

-In early versions, Strigeus had built in a web redirection via nanotorrent for search queries entered through the search bar that displayed advertisements in a frame on the web browser.
-Some users thought this suspicious because tracking could be implemented by recording the IP addresses of those downloading/receiving the advertisements, and the search functionality could easily be used to track user queries through whichever web-interface the client is going through to execute the search.
-After a short trial period, the advertising was disabled, mitigating possible concerns.
+In early versions by Strigeus, μTorrent displayed advertisements in a frame on the web browser by a built-in web redirection via nanotorrent for search queries entered through the search bar.
+Some users thought this suspicious because IP address tracking could be implemented by recording which machine was downloading/receiving the advertisements, and user-query tracking could easily be done through whichever web interface the client was using.
+After a short time, that method of advertising was disabled, mitigating those concerns.

-A later version of the software has, instead of ads, a "search all sites" feature, which is a keyword-based search bar that delivers listings of torrent files at different trackers.
-A frame at the top displays advertisements (server-side) in the browser when the search function is used.
+A later version of the software displays advertisements (server-side) in a frame at the top of the browser each time the "search all sites" function is used.
 In version 1.5, no ads are present in the program itself.

 As of build 463, a redirect bypass feature became available in the Advanced options.

-As of version 1.8.2, the μTorrent installer gives the user the option to download and install the Ask.com toolbar.
-This is done on the first run of the program and the user may explicitly opt out of this feature by deselecting it.
+As of version 1.8.2, the μTorrent installer downloads and installs the Ask.com toolbar on the first run of the program; the user can opt out of installing that toolbar by deselecting it before allowing the μTorrent installation to proceed.
 The developers stated the addition was needed for funds to continue development.
-In late 2010, this was replaced with the Conduit Engine.
+In late 2010, the Ask.com toolbar was replaced with the Conduit Engine.

-Currently, μTorrent generates revenue through in-content advertisements (in the free version for windows) and the "pro" version, which is available in 3 bundles (available for both classic & web client for windows).
+Currently, μTorrent generates revenue through in-content advertisements (in the free version for Windows) and the "pro" version, which is available in 3 bundles (available for both classic & web client for Windows).